Houstonwp/blog.HoustonPerrett.com/content/post/2019-11-03-newsletter.md

 [Mark Blyth - A Brief History of How We Got Here and Why](https://www.youtube.com/watch?v=tJoe_daP0DE)

 I'd like to spend some time over the coming weeks digging in to some of Mark's claims.
-I don't know enough to make a decision on whether his claims truly make sense, but I have to give him credit on a thought provoking talk.
+I don't know enough to make a decision on whether his claims make sense, but I have to give him credit on a thought provoking talk.
 If anyone has related material that goes deeper into the details, I'd appreciate the link.

 ### Articles